Why do I need my lipoma removed?

 Lipomas are non cancerous lumps caused by an overgrowth of fat cells.
 To help you understand more about lipomas, and why they sometimes need removing, you can go to the following sections about

-Lipomas are non cancerous (benign) lumps that form due to an overgrowth of fat cells.
-You can get lipoma anywhere on the body where you have fat cells.
+A lipoma is a non cancerous (benign) lump that forms due to an overgrowth of fat cells.
+You can get a lipoma anywhere on the body where you have fat cells.

-Lipomas are fairly common.
+Lipomas (also called lipomata) are fairly common.
 About 1 in 100 people (1%) will develop a lipoma.
 We don’t know what causes them, but some people develop them because of an inherited faulty gene.
 This condition is known as familial multiple lipomatosis.
+This is not common.
 People with this condition will develop more than one lipoma.
 The exact number they have can vary but it can be several or many.

 Lipomas are usually just under the skin, and feel soft to touch.
 They are usually soft and shaped like a dome.
 Most lipomas don’t cause any pain or other symptoms.
 But this depends on where in the body it is.
 If a lipoma is deeper inside your body, you won’t be able to see or feel it.
 But it might press on other organs or nerves, and cause symptoms.
 For example, a lipoma might affect the bowel and can cause a blockage.
 If this happens you may become constipated and feel sick.